Factbox-Key economic policy stances of Japan's next PM candidates

 SANAE TAKAICHI

-A former internal affairs minister and a close associate of Abe, Takaichi has said she would carry over a re-modeled version of "Abenomics" including bold monetary easing.
+A former internal affairs minister and a close associate of Abe, Takaichi has said she would carry over a remodelled version of "Abenomics" including bold monetary easing.

 In a recent interview with domestic media, Takaichi said Japan should freeze a goal for achieving a balanced budget until inflation hits the central bank's 2% target, so that both fiscal and monetary policies are kept expansionary.